Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 01/12/07

-Israel has had informal relations with Gulf states for many years and they have grown stronger as the predominantly Sunni states became more concerned with threats from Iran.
-Interactions between Israelis and the Gulf Arabs have become increasingly public and a breakthrough was achieved in August 2020, when the UAE normalized relations with Israel.
-A few days later, the UAE cancelled the boycott law, which had been enacted in 1972.
-The U.S. Department of Commerce’s Bureau of Industry and Security subsequently determined that certain requests for information, action or agreement from the UAE will no longer be presumed to be boycott related.
+Israel has had informal relations with Gulf states for many years, and they have grown stronger as the predominantly Sunni states became more concerned with threats from Iran.
+Interactions between Israelis and the Gulf Arabs have become increasingly public, and a breakthrough was achieved in August 2020 when the UAE normalized relations with Israel.
+A few days later, the UAE canceled the boycott law, which had been enacted in 1972.
+The U.S. Department of Commerce’s Bureau of Industry and Security subsequently determined that certain requests for information, action, or agreement from the UAE will no longer be presumed to be boycott-related.
 U.S. Secretary of Commerce Gina M. Raimondo released the following statement:

 Boycott Remains in Force